PowerShellOrg/Plaster/docs/en-US/Get-PlasterTemplate.md

 the set of templates that are shipped with Plaster.
 Specifying no arguments will cause only the built-in Plaster templates to be returned.
 Using the -IncludeInstalledModules switch will also search the PSModulePath for PowerShell modules that advertise Plaster templates that they include.
+Using the -Name parameter limits the results based on name.
+Using the -Tag parameter limits the results based on the template tags.

 The objects returned from this cmdlet will provide details about each individual